Got to Dance: International versions

-US version
+American version

 CBS announced on 10 April 2010 that there was going to be an American version of the series titled Live to Dance and was set to rival So You Think You Can Dance.
 The show premiered on the said channel on 4 January 2011 and was cancelled a month later in the same year.
 Kimberly Wyatt also served as a judge on Live to Dance.

 Polish version

 A Polish version premiered 2 March 2012 on Polsat, titled Got to Dance - Tylko Taniec.
 Second edition aired from 7 September to 9 November 2012.
 A third edition began on 1 March 2013 and a fourth in September 2013.
 Since March 2011, Polsat have also produced a local version of Must Be the Music (which was first aired on Sky1 in 2010) and has aired its sixth edition.
 Both shows air two seasons a year in Poland.

 Australian version

 Plans for an Australian version of the show were announced in April 2012.
 It was expected to premiere on the Australian cable channel Fox8 later in 2012, with Andrew Günsberg as the host.
 However, it was announced in June 2012 that the show was cancelled due to a scheduling conflict with another dance show Everybody Dance Now on Network Ten.